 How Does The Program Work?

-The University of Nebraska Deparment of Civil Engineering will provide all testing materials to volunteers.
-Volunteers will measure the concentrations of key nutrients, nitrates, nitrites and phosphates, using rapid test strips that provide an accurate and reliable results in less than 1 minute.
+The University of Nebraska Department of Civil Engineering will provide all testing materials to volunteers.
+Volunteers will measure the concentrations of key nutrients, nitrates, nitrites, and phosphates, using rapid test strips that provide accurate and reliable results in less than 1 minute.
 All volunteers will receive training (30 minutes) to ensure that they are comfortable with the tools provided.

 When Will We Be Testing Next?